Strategy

 These cases are typically handled on a contingent fee basis with the debt collector required to pay your attorney fees if you are successful.
 Filing an action for damages against the debt collector gives us tremendous leverage in negotiating a settlement of your debt.

-Debts in Collection
+Debts in Collection or Litigation

-You really need to be proactive.
-Doing nothing is not an option; the debt will not just go away.
-If a lawsuit has been filed, you need to immediately contact an attorney to file an answer; otherwise, a default judgment will be entered.
+If a lawsuit has been filed, you need to immediately contact an attorney to file an answer; otherwise, a default judgment will be entered against you.

 Then you risk having your wages garnished, a lien filed against your home and other assets seized to satisfy the judgment.
 Unfortunately, if a default judgment is entered, the only option for most people may be to file bankruptcy.
 That should never happen.

 We can recommend an attorney that specializes in defending debt collection actions.
-And we will continue to help you negotiate a settlement.
 Filing an answer to the complaint lets the creditor know further collection efforts will be costly.
+If necessary, as a last resort, we can refer you to a bankruptcy attorney to review what you can do to protect your property.

-Our Process & Fees
+Our Fees

-If you decide to retain us, we charge a consulting fee of $200 to review your medical debt and financial situation to explore options and determine the best strategy for you.
+There is no charge for our initial consultation.
+If you decide to retain us, we charge a consulting fee of $300 to review your medical debt and financial situation to determine the best strategy for you.

 Disclaimer